Skip to main content

 On receiving the IIQA acceptance, the institution works towards the SSR submission.

-They fill out the SSR form, upload all necessary files and pay the first SSR Instalment Fee Online.
+They fill out the SSR form, upload all necessary files, and pay the first SSR Instalment Fee Online.
 This is the registration fee.
-Following this, they submit data with both Quantitative and Qualitative metrics, upload relevant documents and select non-applicable metrics.
+Following this, they submit data with both Quantitative and Qualitative metrics, upload relevant documents, and select non-applicable metrics.

-To be noted: Institutes need not submit the hard copies of the SSR at this stage.
+To be noted: Institutes need not submit hard copies of the SSR at this stage.
 If you may need more help, you could also take the help of the NAAC website which has clear guidance for the submission online.

 SSR Submission Process